 Prize nominations include being longlisted for the 2019 Dublin Literary Award for The Sixteen Trees of the Somme by Lars Mytting (also Waterstones Fiction Book of the Month in 2018) and Christina Hesselholdt’s Vivian, longlisted for the Warwick Prize for Women in Translation in 2020.

-I am the 2025 BCLT Translator in Residence, exploring how approaches from the world of theatre can enrich translation across literary forms, with a particular focus on dialogue.
+I was the 2025 BCLT Translator in Residence, where I explored how approaches from the world of theatre can enrich translation across literary forms, looking at dialogue with using acting techniques.

-As Chair of DELT (the association of Danish-English Literary Translators), I work tirelessly with a team of volunteers to promote Danish literature in translation.
-I also serve on the committee of the UK Translators Association, serving as their CEATL representative.
+As the former chair of DELT (the association of Danish-English Literary Translators), I worked tirelessly with a team of volunteers to promote Danish literature in translation.
+I now serve on the committee of the UK Translators Association, serving as their CEATL representative.

-Get in touch to discuss translation projects of all sorts and sizes or to talk about your next translation event, workshop, conference or talk.
+Get in touch to discuss translation projects of all shapes and sizes or to talk about your next event, workshop, conference or talk.

 hej [at] paulrussellgarrett.com